 A prequel to the Ballet Theatre Chronicles, Ballet Orphans explores the work and sacrifices required to arrive at the highest tiers of the professional ballet world, coupled with the primal, universal desire to belong, to love and be loved, and the lengths we’ll go to protect those we call family.

 A fun factoid is that my 2018 novel, A Dancer’s Guide to Africa, segues right into Ballet Orphans.
 Fiona, the narrator from the latter, follows her childhood friend, April, out to San Francisco, and I can’t say anything more without being a spoiler.
 So do yourself a favor and read A Dancer’s Guide to Africa now, while Ballet Orphans incubates a little longer.
-It’s on special for $0.99 and you can find it HERE.
-Book 1 of the series, Off Balance, is also on $0.99 special HERE.
+Particularly because IT IS FREE right now!
+You can find it HERE.
+Book 1 of the series, Off Balance, is also on special, for $0.99 HERE.

 And speaking of exciting new changes, check out my updated author’s website.
-It’s still being constructed, so forgive the mess as you look around, but I’m thinking it’s going to be a mighty fine home.
+It’s still being tweaked, but I’m thinking it’s going to be a mighty fine home.
 Give it a peek HERE.